haacked/haacked.com/_posts/archived/2004-11-22-organizing-vsnet-projects-and-solutions.aspx.markdown

 ---
 layout: post
-title: "Organizing VS.NET projects and Solutions"
+title: Organizing VS.NET projects and Solutions
 date: 2004-11-22 -0800
 comments: true
 disqus_identifier: 1661
 categories: []
+redirect_from: "/archive/2004/11/21/organizing-vsnet-projects-and-solutions.aspx/"
 ---

 Colin asks the question "[How do you organize your code](http://www.jtleigh.com/people/colin/blog/archives/2004/11/how_do_you_orga_1.html)?" and then goes on to describe the system in use at his shop.